-Former Minnesota State Moorhead head coach Tim Bergstraser was named Denver’s 34th head men’s basketball coach on April 14, 2025, and will officially make his debut on the Pioneers bench in November, 2025.
+Former Minnesota State Moorhead head coach Tim Bergstraser was named Denver’s 34th head men’s basketball coach on April 14, 2025, and completed his first season with the Pioneers in the 2025-26 campaign.

 Prior to Denver, Bergstraser went 75-22 in three seasons as the head coach at MSU Moorhead, leading the Dragons to three-consecutive 25-win seasons for the first time in program history.
 Prior to Bergstraser successfully taking over as the head coach, the Dragons hadn’t produced a 20-win season since going 24-6 in the 2016-17 campaign.

-Bergstraser came to Denver fresh off a 25-9 campaign that saw MSUM win its third NSIC Tournament title in the last four years.
+Bergstraser went 25-9 in his final season with the Dragons, winning the program’s third NSIC Tournament title in the last four years.
 The work wasn’t done for the Dragons after the conference tournament as MSUM went on to reach the NCAA Central Regional Final for the first time since 2014-15.
-The Dragons went on a 13-game winning streak in the 2024-25 campaign that included the five postseason wins that came before a regional final loss to the fifth-ranked team in the country in Washburn.
+The Dragons went on a 13-game winning streak that included the five postseason wins that came before a regional final loss to the fifth-ranked team in the country in Washburn.
 The Dragons played at DU Summit League foe North Dakota State in October, 2024, leading by as many as 11 in the second half and seven at the under-8 media timeout, giving the host Bison a preseason scare.

 In his second season in charge of the Dragons, Bergstraser led MSUM to a 25-6 mark and an 18-4 record in conference play.
 Led by a pair of NSIC First Team and NSIC Second Team selections, the Dragons reached the second round of the NCAA Tournament with the program’s first NCAA win in three seasons.
 The Dragons spent the entire season inside the top-13 of the NABC Coaches’ Poll and achieved the program’s first number one ranking after getting off to a 14-0 start in the campaign.